-(a) employees will have their performance reviewed annually, at least one (1) month before merit review, and discussed with them by their managers;

-the employees' views concerning contributions and achievements for the period will be invited in advance of completing the draft review;

-- (b) in addition, the employees will normally have their performance reviewed prior to a transfer or change in managers: - (c) the performance review dialogue should focus on - - establishing a clear understanding and equitable assessment of the employee's contributions and achievements relative to the established goals, expectations and requirements; - (ii) recording, assessing and guiding the development of the employee's skills and capabilities;

-more emphasis should, however, be placed on the substance of the discussion than the format used to document it;

-- (d) "Acceptable" performance constitutes the Company's standard measure, i.e., this is a level of performance which the Company is satisfied to receive, and which reflects honourably upon the employee; - (e) general performance which is significantly below "acceptable" should give rise to a more frequent (than annual) performance review cycle as part of the effort to achieve remedial action; - (f) the Company will not change, without prior agreement with the Society, the general Company-wide system of performance review (this is not intended, however, to restrict practices which may be unique within organizational units so long as they are within the general procedure); - (g) The performance review shall require a two stage process if the employeedisagrees with the review as discussed in the initial meeting.
-The employee will be notified of the start of the process.

-At the first meeting, the Manager will provide input and clarification of the draft review, provide performance feedback and discuss objectives.
+- employees will have their performance reviewed annually, at least one (1) month before merit review, and discussed with them by their managers; - the employees' views concerning contributions and achievements for the period will be invited in advance of completing the draft review; - in addition, the employees will normally have their performance reviewed prior to a transfer or change in managers; - (c) the performance review dialogue should focus on - - establishing a clear understanding and equitable assessment of the employee's contributions and achievements relative to the established goals, expectations and requirements; - (ii) recording, assessing and guiding the development of the employee's skills and capabilities; - more emphasis should, however, be placed on the substance of the discussion than the format used to document it; - (d) "Acceptable" performance constitutes the Company's standard measure, i.e., this is a level of performance which the Company is satisfied to receive, and which reflects honourably upon the employee; - (e) general performance which is significantly below "acceptable" should give rise to a more frequent (than annual) performance review cycle as part of the effort to achieve remedial action: - (f) the Company will not change, without prior agreement with the Society, the general Company-wide system of performance review (this is not intended, however, to restrict practices which may be unique within organizational units so long as they are within the general procedure); - (g) If requested by either the employee or the Manager, the performance review shall be conducted in two stages, as follows: - At the first meeting, the Manager will provide input and clarification of the draft review. provide performance feedback and discuss objectives.
 At the end of the initial meeting the review may be finalised or a second meeting scheduled when they would have the opportunity to further discuss the review and the objectives with the intent of reaching an understanding.
-Should the employee disagree, then recourse as per Article 18.02 (d) is available.
+Should the employee disagree, then recourse as pe_1 Article 18.02 (d) is available.